hazelcast/hazelcast-code-samples/hazelcast-integration/amazon-ec2/README.md

 `/src/main/chef` - contains the Chef cookbook that installs the sample application.

+`/src/main/java` - contains some simple java code for a Hazelcast Cluster Node and also a Hazelcast Client that connects into an Amazon EC2 Hazelcast Cluster

 ## Required Software

 1. Install [VirtualBox](https://www.virtualbox.org/) this is the default Vagrant Provider, you'll use this to test out deployments and creating Virtual Machines on your own desktop prior to running out on Amazon EC2.